BSG-Africa/blog/README.md

 ---
 ~~~

-Adding `<more>` into the text will treat the preceding text as the excerpt to be used on the overview page.
+Adding `<!--more-->` into the text will treat the preceding text as the excerpt to be used on the overview page.

 Please use h4 (`####` in markdown) by default for section headers.